cardano-foundation/CIPs/CIP-0095/README.md

   - We can leave this for a future iteration.
 - Should there be a way for the optional sharing of governance state, from wallet to client?
+- How to represent DRep keys in signData endpoint?

 ## Path to Active